mandiant/flare-floss/doc/language_specific_strings.md

 ## Rust String Extraction
 Similar to Go, Rust binaries may contain strings that are not NULL terminated.
 Separate strings within the binary may appear as larger chunks of indistinguishable string data.

-FLOSS analyzes the data and code in Rust binaries to identify candidate strings.
+FLOSS analyzes the data and code in Rust binaries to identify individual candidate strings.

 ### Algorithm:
 1. Extract all UTF-8 encoded strings
 2. Analyze data and code references to identify substring boundaries
-3. Split strings into individual parts
+3. Split strings from step 1 into individual parts as found in step 2

-For more information on Rust strings, you can refer to the Rust project's documentation and the source code of the struct String layout.
+For more information on Rust strings, you can refer to the Rust project's documentation and the source code of the Rust String layout.

 Learn more: